Seangottarun/AI-Notes/README.md

 - usually force pixel values to be in [0,255]
   - can truncate or take absolute values

+## ImageGenerator
+- automatically generates labels for file containing sub directories
+- subdirectory names are the labels

 ## Process
 1. load data
 2. Pre-process data